Non-religious and secular funerals in Australia: what you need to know

 Is embalming legally required?

-What is the cheapest funeral option?
+What is the lowest-cost funeral option?

 Can you scatter ashes anywhere?